davesheinbein/SEI-CC-8/work/w02/d4/02b-array-methods-lab.md

 // 4.
-Sort the inventors by years lived
+Sort the inventors by years lived from shortest to longest lived